 I’m really slow and I can’t deal with the heat.
 Can I start earlier?

 - You bet!
-Early starters should talk with Cherie ahead of time and be sure to provide their own water and snacks for the first lap.
+If you think you’ll run more than eight hours, you can do the early start.
+Early starters should talk with Cherie ahead of time and be sure to provide their own water and snacks for the first two laps.
 There will only be one early start, at 3:30 a.m. in 2017.
 Oh, and you won’t be eligible for top prizes, but don’t worry, you’ll get a medal and other things fabulous.